History of HHOA

 Community partnerships are integral to our success and have included the Fish & Wildlife Council, local municipalities, Ministry of Natural Resources, County of Haliburton and the Stewardship Council.
 In 2005, the HHOA formed a partnership with Fleming College’s Centre for Alternative Wastewater Treatment to launch a constructed wetlands project.
 Each year, the hatchery provides connections for local high school and college students to enhance their skills through co-op, internships and volunteering.A signature tourist destination, the hatchery is open year round for daily tours.

 By maintaining healthy fish populations and well stocked lakes, the HHOA supports a vibrant tourist industry in Haliburton County.
-The HHOA hosts several popular annual events including the Wild Game Dinner, Lake Trout Conservation Dinner, fishing derbies and the Fishstock Music Festival.
+The HHOA hosts several popular annual events including the Wild Game Dinner and Lake Trout Conservation Dinner.
 The grounds surrounding the hatchery are used by local soccer groups and has an archery course for all ages and skills levels.